Saturday, June 13 · 11am – 1pm ET

 Psychotherapy sessions are available online across New York State, and in person in Roslyn Heights, NY.
 A free 15-minute consultation is available for those curious about individual or couples therapy.
 All inquiries are confidential.

-Saturday, May 30 · 11am – 1pm ET
+Saturday, October 10 · 11am – 1pm ET · For other events, go to this page

 About David